ethereum/EIPs/EIPS/eip-1.md

 #### Stagnant

 Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
-An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or it's earlier status.
+An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or its earlier status.
 If not resurrected, a proposal may stay forever in this status.

 *EIP Authors are notified of any algorithmic change to the status of their EIP*